jgately/Wikipedia_Miner/README.md

 # Wikipedia_Miner
-Extracts contents from Data Science page in a couple of ways and then does some word stem analysis.
+Jupyter Notepad to extract contents from Data Science page in a couple of ways and then does some word stem analysis.